by Tim Gilmore, 2/28/2019

 “No, no,” she says and waves her hand as if to flatten me.
 “Just caretaker.”

-But property records list Chun Wo Cheung as owner of the long-shuttered low brick-walled motel that hooks an L around the back of Chopstick Charley’s.
+But property records list Chun Wo Cheung as owner of the restaurant and the long-shuttered brick-walled motel that hooks an L around the back of Chopstick Charley’s.

 Sounds of skitterings, you can barely hear them, disperse across the apartment above the front office of The Joe.
 I’m almost sure someone’s up there.
-I can just see him thumbing a worn copy of Sam Shepard’s Motel Chronicles: “No sirens.
+I can just see him thumbing a worn copy of Sam Shepard’s Motel Chronicles and reading: “No sirens.
 Silent street.
 No wind to speak of.
 Good night for stealing gas.”

 Susan Bush remembers the man she knew as Charley.
 She and her late husband Sam King owned Gator Lodge down the street.
 Sam had Italian craftsmen install the mosaic tile in Gator Lodge bathrooms.
 Vincent Acri, an Italian cook and baker, ran the kitchen.
 Sam took such good care of that motel, says Susan, that “every blade of grass” stood “perfectly in place.”